terrancehah/whole-ios/docs/backend-structure.md

   - `subscription_end_date`: timestamp
   - `created_at`: timestamp, default now()
   - `updated_at`: timestamp, default now()
+- **Insert:**
+  - New user profiles are inserted via the app's onboarding flow using the `insertUserProfile` method in SupabaseService.
+  - Robust error handling ensures the profile is only created if all required data is valid.
 - **RLS:**
   - ALL: Only the user (id = auth.uid)
   - INSERT: id must match auth.uid